SanPen/GridCal/README.md

 GridCal can be used in 2 ways:

-1. With a GUI;
+    1. From the user interface (GUI)
     2. As a library.

 Executing `python3 -c "from GridCal.ExecuteGridCal import run; run()"` in a console should bring up the GUI under most platforms.
 For detailed instructions, follow the